ecenursen/dbtest/docs/source/user/ecenur.rst

     Choosing Policlinic Without Login

-.. tip:: If the user is admin or hospital administrator, user will see page different.
+.. note:: If the user is admin or hospital administrator, user will see page different.

 .. figure:: ecenur/choose_pol_w_log.png
     :scale: 40 %